dbcook/openrocket-database/README.md

 * If %APPDATA% is set:     `%APPDATA%/OpenRocket/Components/*.orc`
 * If %APPDATA% is not set: `%HOMEPATH%/OpenRocket/Components/*.orc`

-*TBD* need description of how Windows stores locally added prefs in the registry from a contributor!
+*TBD* need description of how Windows stores locally added prefs in the registry!

 #### Linux External File Locations